undetectable-io/Undetectable-profile-creation-Selenium/README.md

 With that code you can create profiles in Undetectable browser and use them with Selenium.
 With special argument you can set proxies to these profiles.

-You can download and try Undetectable browser for free from: [Undetectable Browser](https://go.undetectable.io/gh)
+You can download App and try for free from: [Undetectable Browser](https://go.undetectable.io/gh)

 We recommend to use our webdriver that you can download from link: https://undetectable.io/download/chromedriver.exe